kylescotshank/IntroToFASTQCandTrimmomatic/README.md

 ##FASTA Files

 FASTA format is a text-based format for representing either nucleotide sequences or peptide sequences, in which nucleotides or amino acids are represented using single-letter codes.
+These codes are from [IUPAC](https://iupac.org).

 A sequence in FASTA format is represented as a series of lines, each of which should be no longer than 120 characters and usually do not exceed 80 characters.
 Some background: This restriction was probably put into place to allow for preallocation of fixed line sizes in software, as at the time most users relied on terminals which could display 80 or 132 characters per line.
 Most people preferred the bigger font in 80-character modes and so it became the recommended fashion to use 80 characters or less (often 70) in FASTA lines.

-The first line in a FASTA file starts either with a ">" (greater-than) symbol or, less frequently, a ";" (semicolon) and was taken as a comment.
-Subsequent lines starting with a semicolon would be ignored by software.
-Since the only comment used was the first, it quickly became used to hold a summary description of the sequence, often starting with a unique library accession number, and with time it has become commonplace use to always use ">" for the first line and to not use ";" comments (which would otherwise be ignored).
+The first line in a FASTA file starts either with a ">" (greater-than) symbol followed by a unique sequence identifier.

 ### Example

-Below is an example of the Zebrafish (_Dario Rerio_) reference genome.
+Below is an example of the Zebrafish (_Danio Rerio_) reference genome.
-__Note__: `>` (and less commonly, `;` denote comments - usually summary description of the sequence.)
+__Note__: "1" is the sequence identifier for chromosome 1.

 ```
 >1 dna:chromosome chromosome:GRCz10:1:1:58871917:1 REF